Tonbridge Angels F.C.

-Tonbridge Angels Football Club is a professional football club based in Tonbridge, Kent, England.
+Tonbridge Angels Football Club is a professional association football club based in Tonbridge, Kent, England.
+The team competes in the National League South, at the sixth tier of the English football league system.

 The club was founded as Tonbridge Football Club in 1947 and became known as "The Angels" in 1949 when they started playing at the Angel Ground.
-Since 1980, they have played home matches at the Halcyon Wealth Longmead Stadium.
-As of the 2021–22 season, the club competes in the National League South, at the sixth tier of the English football league system.

-The club reached what was then the Conference South in 2011, after winning the play-off final of the 2010–11 Isthmian League Premier Division.
-They were relegated back to the Isthmian League in 2014, but were promoted back to the National League South in 2019 after winning one of the "Step 3 Super Play-Offs" at the end of the 2018–19 season.
+Since 1980, they have played home matches at Longmead.
+The club reached what was then the Conference South in 2011 after winning the play-off final of the 2010–11 Isthmian League Premier Division.
+They were relegated back to the Isthmian League in 2014 but were promoted back to the National League South in 2019 after winning one of the "Step 3 Super Playoffs" at the end of the 2018–19 season.

 Notable ex-players include England international Malcolm Macdonald, Aston Villa's league championship winning manager Ron Saunders, and former England manager Roy Hodgson.